-This annual award was founded in 2009 by Moniack Mhor to honour Jessie Kesson’s inspirational life and work.
+Moniack Mhor Creative Writing Centre invites established writers to apply for the 2024 Jessie Kesson Fellowship.
+This award was established in 2009 by Moniack Mhor to honour Jessie Kesson’s inspirational life and work.

 The Jessie Kesson Fellow receives time and space to develop their work, as well as opportunities to expand their practice.
-This includes delivering creative writing workshops based on or inspired by Jessie Kesson’s life and work, with young writers, local youth groups, libraries, or community centres.
+This includes delivering creative writing workshops based on or inspired by Jessie Kesson’s life and work, with local youth groups, libraries, or community groups.

-- Receive a stipend of £350 per week, plus accommodation.
+- Receive a stipend of £350 per week (up to 3 weeks), plus travel and accommodation.

-- Have the opportunity to deliver two creative writing workshops based on or inspired by Jessie Kesson’s life and work, with young writers, local youth groups, libraries, or community centres.
+- Have the opportunity to deliver a creative writing workshop based on or inspired by Jessie Kesson’s life and work, with young writers, local youth groups, libraries, or community groups.

 - Take part in a public evening event in the form of a reading or lecture.